 Teacher feedback after the practical work can point out the key scientific features for the investigation plans.
 Feedback on the presentations will reinforce the peer assessments.
 Feedback on written work supports development of scientific thinking.

-For the full procedure, see the ‘What fruit contains the most vitamin C?’ sheet.
+For the full procedure, see the ‘Testing for vitamin C’ sheet.

 - Eye protection